Krishtronomy/TravelBuddy/README.md

 - "As a user, I want to add a Title and Description to my posts, so it is clear what the post is about and I can be as informative about the location as possible"
 - "As a user, I want to be able to edit or delete my post, so that I can adjust post details whenever required."
 - "As a user, I want to attach pictures to my post, so I can visually display the location and share my experience, to engage other users."
-- "As a user, I want to be able to add a profile picture, so that I can express my character and let others know I am"
-- "As a user, I want to view posts from other users and be able to comment on them, so that I can see what other people are recommending for places to visit"
 - "As a user, I want to be able to leave a rating on a place I have visited, so it gives others visibilty on how I rated the location at a quick glance.
-- "As a user, I want the option to search for a place I want to go and find what options are available in that location, so that I can make an informed decision on where to visit"
 - "As a user, I want a easy to click Navigation menu, so that I can easily switch between pages within the application"

 ![male face portrait](./docs/persona2.png)

 - "As a user, I want to be able to search for places that have alot of nature, so that I can explore the outdoors"
 - "As a user, I want to be able to search for activities around a location, so that I can plan my itenerary around the location"
--
+- "As a user, I want to be able to add a profile picture, so that I can express my character and let others know I am"
+- "As a user, I want the option to search for a place I want to go and find what options are available in that location, so that I can make an informed decision on where to visit"
+- "As a user, I want to view posts from other users and be able to comment on them, so that I can see what other people are recommending for places to visit"

+### User Stories - Revision and Refinement:
+1. Jerome would like the ability to search for types of places using a keyword i.e. nature.
+We can instead have a drop down filter with pre-selected categories of location types to choose from for filtering locations.
+2. Amber would like to create posts and share them with the public to see.
+We can have an option to make the post 'public' or 'private' upon creation of the post to allow the user to choose.
+3. Jerome would like the ability to comment on others posts.
+We can have an option which allows the Author of the post to either allow or not allow comments, giving the user a choice.
+4. Amber would like the ability to add photos to her posts.
+We can allow for multiple photo uploads and display them in a carousel style which can then be swiped/clicked through.

 ## Wireframes:
 ### Login: